Links to Explore:

 http://www.wikipedia.com/wiki/psychohistory

-also the name of a fictional science in Isaac Asimov's Foundation Trilogy
+was also the name of a fictional science in Isaac Asimov's Foundation

-universe, which combined history, psychology and mathematical statistics
+Trilogy universe, which combined history, psychology and mathematical

-to create a (nearly) exact science of the behavior of very large populations
+statistics to create a (nearly) exact science of the behavior of very

 http://www.psychohistory.com/

-emotional origin of the social and political behavior of groups and
+the emotional origin of the social and political behavior of groups

-nations, past and present.
-The center of psychohistorical research around
+and nations, past and present.
+The center of psychohistorical research

 in New York City and has 18 branches in other countries.
 The Institute